 Saturday morning dawned crisp and clear.
 The weather forecasts were a bit contradictory, so we were not really sure what we were in for.
 We had booked a rental car through Rentalcars.com (tip – always buy your insurance when you pick up your car, its more comprehensive!) and were picking our wee car up from Hertz about a ten minute walk from the hostel.
 We got a wee bit distracted on the way out of Geneve by a market – this was billed as a flea and antique market, but seemed to also be an activists market.
 There were all manner of stalls, from organic farms to save the children in Africa – as most of this was in French we were a bit perplexed as to what was going on, but it was very interesting none the less.
 The best bit for me, other than the very rich hot chocolate, was the men playing Amazing Grace, through their massive horns – the music was melodic and haunting and for me, unexpected for those instruments.

 We jumped back in the car and hit the road.
 Our destination?
 Gruyere, where the cheese is from.
 The roads up there took us along Lake Geneve – which is just beautiful – the sky seemed to go forever and the clouds were so pretty on the drive up.
 We were exceedingly lucky, it only ever rained when we were in the car.
 We arrived in Gruyere and headed straight to the information centre that housed a cheese restaurant.
 We were starving and ordered a fondu.
 I have been driving Sarah mad singing Fondu for Two at random intervals.
 My French is rusty at best and appalling at worst – we ended up with a double serving of cheese – 400g of AOC Gruyere.
 It was delish, it was served with potatoes and fresh crusty bread.
 We did the best we could, we nearly demolished the lot, but it did beat us.
+I personally love cheese but I know gruyere isn’t for everyone so if any of you want to try this you can always use a substitute for gruyere cheese.
 We paired this with Swiss wine.
 Swiss wine is not something that I had heard off, but as we had driven up through towns such as Lausanne, I had noticed that on every spare piece of land, there were grape vines.
 This wine was lovely, and as we were in Switzerland, quite cheap to drink.

 With all of that cheese on board, we walked up to Old Town Gruyeres – as with any old town, it’s at the top of a hill and is walled.
 It was beautiful and quaint, and on that day, host to a cycle race.
 I was slightly out of breath from climbing up the hill with a full belly, but these poor cyclists were coming up the other side, which looked steeper to me and were pedalling for all they were worth.
 I took a few minutes to cheer them on as they clearly deserved it!
 The old town is very pretty, it is decorated with lots of planter boxes and cobbled streets.
 Everywhere you look there is chocolate and cheese for sale.
 It also houses the St Bernard museum.
 I had not realised that St Bernard was a place as well as a breed of dog.
 Sadly, we had to add that to the list of sites to come back to one day, as the skies were beginning to close in, so we headed back down the hill, taking some photos of goats with bells around their necks on the way down, and hit the road again.